CCOM-UPRA/Phase-1-Template/README.md

 There is a missing folder named 'venv' that should be created when you install and activate Flask into the project.
 Similarly, .idea and __pycache__ are nonessential folders for the students to copy.

+LOGIN INFO:

+main.py (frontend)
+javier.quinones3@upr.edu
+pass1234

+admin.py (backend)
+javier@gmail.com
+pass1234

+The students should adjust these to fit their convenience.
+Keep in mind any code that might have to be altered when changing these.